toita86/toita86/README.md

 ---

 <p align="center">
-  <strong>👾 Browse around, check out some repos, and if you see something cool – let’s connect! 👾</strong>
+  <strong>👾 Browse around, check out some repos, and if you see something cool, let’s connect! 👾</strong>
 </p>